jnsltk/kiwave-sonar-system/README.md

 # Project Description
 This project aims to implement a monitoring system for a designated area or sector.
-The system employs three sensors: two ultrasonic sensors, a temperature sensor, and an actuator in the form of a servo motor, all of which are connected to a Wio terminal, a microcontroller.
+The system employs two kinds of sensors: two ultrasonic sensors, a temperature sensor, and an actuator in the form of a servo motor, all of which are connected to a Wio Seeed Terminal, a microcontroller.

 The core concept of the system involves mounting two ultrasonic sensors on top of a servo motor, which rotates the sensors to scan the designated area.
 These sensors transmit high-frequency sound waves and receive the corresponding echoes, thus detecting any objects that move within a specific radius of the sensors.
-The temperature sensor comes into play by measuring the temperature, which helps calculate the speed of sound in the air.
-This information, in turn, assists in determining the number of milliseconds to wait for the echo.
+The temperature sensor comes into play by measuring the temperature, which helps calculate the speed of sound in air.
+This information, in turn, assists in determining the amount of time in milliseconds to wait for the echo.

-The servo motor is responsible for continuously monitoring its position in degrees, while the ultrasonic sensors communicate the degree and range data to the microcontroller, which then publishes this information over WiFi to the topic: KiWaveSonarData.
+The servo motor is responsible for continuously monitoring its position in degrees, while the ultrasonic sensors passes the distance data it has recieved as a result of the ultrasoic wave transmission and reception to the microcontroller, the Wio Seeed Terminal, which then publishes this information over WiFi to the topic: KiWaveSonarData.

-To provide a user-friendly interface, the front-end utilizes SvelteJS and other JavaScript libraries to subscribe to the topic KiWaveSonarData.
+To provide a user-friendly interface, the front-end utilizes SvelteJS front-end framework and other JavaScript libraries to subscribe to the topic KiWaveSonarData.
 Upon receiving new information, the front-end parses and displays it in the form of a radar image that showcases the range and degree of any detected object relative to the sensors.

-# Used Technologies
+## Used Technologies
 - C++
 - JAVA SCRIPT
 - FIGMA